Distressed Debt

 Recovery Analysis — What Does the Debt Actually Recover

-Recovery rates on corporate bonds and loans vary enormously across situations, capital structure positions, industries, and economic environments.
+Recovery analysis is the process of estimating what holders of each class of debt will receive in a restructuring — expressed as a percentage of face value — and it is the analytical anchor around which distressed debt valuation is organized.
 Studies of historical recovery rates — including the long-running series published by Moody's and S&P based on decades of default data — provide a statistical foundation for understanding the range of outcomes.
 Senior secured debt has historically recovered in the range of sixty to eighty cents on the dollar across economic cycles, reflecting the priority of its claim and the value of its collateral.
-Senior unsecured debt has recovered in a much wider range, with median recoveries often in the thirty to fifty cent range but with significant dispersion driven by the specific circumstances of individual cases.
+Senior unsecured debt has recovered in a much wider range, with median recoveries often in the thirty to fifty cent range but with significant dispersion.
 Subordinated debt has historically recovered very little on average — often in the range of ten to twenty cents — though in individual situations where enterprise value substantially exceeds senior debt, subordinated holders can recover at par or close to it.

 https://www.abi.org